telemetryforge/agent/README.md

 ## Security

+The Cosign key for our images is [provided](./cosign.pub) in this repo.

+Follow the documentation to verify against it: <https://docs.sigstore.dev/cosign/verifying/verify/>.

 ### Reporting Security Issues

 If you discover a potential security issue, **DO NOT** create a public GitHub issue.
 Instead, report it directly: